reviewboard/rbintegrations/README.rst

 Review Board Integrations
 =========================

-This extends `Review Board`_ 5.0+ with support for integrating with third-party services, like Slack or automated code review services.
+This extends `Review Board`_ with support for integrating with third-party services, like Slack or automated code review services.

-The latest supported version is automatically installed as part of Review Board 5.0+, but maintained and released separately, allowing administrators to get the latest and greatest integration support without having to update Review Board.
+The latest supported version is automatically installed as part of Review Board, but maintained and released separately, allowing administrators to get the latest and greatest integration support without having to update Review Board.